Unravelling The Mystery of Dementia: Causes, Types, and Care

 Risk factors for vascular dementia include hypertension (high blood pressure), diabetes mellitus, smoking history, atrial fibrillation (a heart rhythm disorder), high cholesterol levels and a history of stroke.

-Lewy body dementia is another significant type of progressive cognitive disorder that shares similar symptoms with both Alzheimer’s disease and Parkinson’s disease.
+Lewy body dementia is another significant type of progressive cognitive disorder that shares similar symptoms with both Alzheimer’s disease and disease.

 It is characterised by abnormal protein deposits called Lewy bodies accumulating in nerve cells within the brain regions responsible for memory and movement control.

-The main symptoms may include visual hallucinations; fluctuations in alertness or attention; episodes of confusion; motor problems such as rigidity or shuffling walk reminiscent of Parkinson’s disease; impaired problem-solving abilities; spatial disorientation; difficulty judging distances; poor concentration abilities; mood changes like depression or apathy; including REM sleep behaviour disorder where individuals physically act out their dreams during rapid eye movement (REM) sleep.
+The main symptoms may include visual hallucinations; fluctuations in alertness or attention; episodes of confusion; motor problems such as rigidity or shuffling walk reminiscent of Parkinson’s disease; impaired problem-solving abilities; spatial disorientation; difficulty judging distances; poor concentration abilities; mood changes like depression or apathy; sleep disturbances including REM sleep behaviour disorder where individuals physically act out their dreams during rapid eye movement (REM) sleep.

 Understanding these various forms of dementia enables you to empathise more effectively with those afflicted by these conditions while also providing valuable insights into appropriate care strategies tailored to each individual’s needs.